ut-astria/orbdetpy/docs/file_formats.md

 Configuration files are needed for both simulation and orbit determination.

+"rsoMass": Object mass [kg].

+"rsoArea": Object average cross sectional area [m^2].

+"gravityDegree": EGM96 gravity field degree; integer in [2, 360].

-"Gravity" : Configure EGM96 gravity field {
+"gravityOrder": EGM96 gravity field order; integer in [0, degree].

- "Degree" : Integer in [2,360].

- "Order" : Integer in [0,degree].
+"oceanTidesDegree": FES2004 ocean tide degree; -1 to disable or integer in [1, 100].

+"oceanTidesOrder": FES2004 ocean tide order; -1 to disable or integer in [0, degree].

+"thirdBodySun": Third body perturbations; true to enable the Sun's contribution.

+"thirdBodyMoon": Third body perturbations; true to enable the Moon's contribution.

+"solidTidesSun": Solid tides; true to enable the Sun's contribution.

+"solidTidesMoon": Solid tides; true to enable the Moon's contribution.

+"dragModel": "MSISE" for NRL MSISE-00 or "Exponential" for exponential drag.

+"dragCoefficient": Drag coefficient {

+  "value": Initial value.

+  "min": Minimum value.

+  "max": Maximum value.

+  "estimation": "Estimate" to estimate, "Consider" to only consider the parameter in the UKF, or anything else to do neither.

 }

-"OceanTides" : Configure FES2004 ocean tide model {

- "Degree" : -1 to disable ocean tides or integer in [1,100].

- "Order" : -1 to disable ocean tides or integer in [0,degree].

- }

-"Drag" : Configure atmospheric density model {

- "Model" : "MSISE" for NRL MSISE-00 or "Exponential" for exponential drag.

- "MSISEFlags" : nx2 array of integers where n is in [1,23].
+"dragMSISEFlags": nx2 array of integers where n is in [1,23].
 The first column is the flag number and the second column is the value of the corresponding MSISE flag.
 See <https://www.orekit.org/site-orekit-development/apidocs/org/orekit/forces/drag/atmosphere/NRLMSISE00.html> for details.
 All flags default to 1.

- "ExpRho0" : Density constant [kg/m^3] for exponential drag.
+"dragExpRho0": Density constant [kg/m^3] for exponential drag.

- "ExpH0": Altitude constant [m] for exponential drag.
+"dragExpH0": Altitude constant [m] for exponential drag.

- "ExpHScale" : Altitude scale factor [m] for exponential drag.
+"dragExpHscale": Altitude scale factor [m] for exponential drag.

- "Coefficient" : Drag coefficient {
+"rpSun": true to enable solar radiation pressure.

+"rpCoeffReflection": Coefficient of reflection {

-    "Value" : Initial value.
+  "value": Initial value.

-    "Min" : Minimum value.
+  "min": Minimum value.

-    "Max" : Maximum value.
+  "max": Maximum value.

-    "Estimation" : "Estimate" to estimate, "Consider" to only consider the parameter in the UKF, or anything else to do neither.
+  "estimation": "Estimate" to estimate, "Consider" to only consider the parameter in the UKF, or anything else to do neither.

 }

- }

-"SolidTides" : Configure solid tides {

- "Sun" : false to disable the Sun's contribution or true to enable.

- "Moon" : false to disable the Moon's contribution or true to enable.

- }

-"ThirdBodies" : Configure third body point mass perturbations {

- "Sun" : false to disable the Sun's contribution or true to enable.

- "Moon" : false to disable the Moon's contribution or true to enable.

- }

-"RadiationPressure" : Configure radiation pressure {

- "Sun" : false to disable the Sun's contribution or true to enable.

- "Creflection" : Coefficient of reflection {

-  "Value" : Initial value.

-  "Min" : Minimum value.

-  "Max" : Maximum value.

-  "Estimation" : "Estimate" to estimate, "Consider" to only consider the parameter in the UKF, or anything else to do neither.

-  }

- }

-"SpaceObject" : Details about the Resident Space Object {

- "Mass" : Object mass [kg].

- "Area" : Object average cross sectional area [m^2].

- }

-"Propagation" : Propagation settings {

- "Start" : Epoch for InitialState; optional if InitialTLE is provided.

- "End" : End time for RSO state propagation.

- "Step" : Time step size [s]; used only for simulation runs.

- "InitialState" : Initial state vector.
-Units are [m] and [m/s] for position and velocity, respectively.

- "InitialTLE" : Array of 2 TLE strings which may me provided instead of InitialState.

- "InertialFrame" : Inertial reference frame to use for propagation and all state vector outputs.
-Valid
-                   values are ["GCRF", "EME2000"]; defaults to "EME2000".

- }

-"Simulation" : Optional simulation settings; not used for orbit determination runs {

- "SimulateMeasurements" : true to simulate measurements or false to only output state vectors;
-                          defaults to true.

- "SkipUnobservable" : true to skip instants when the object is below the local horizon; defaults to true.

- "IncludeExtras" : true to generate additional simulated data; defaults to false.

- "IncludeStationState" : true to include station inertial coordinates; defaults to false.

- }

-"Integration" : Optional tolerances for numerical integration {

- "MinTimeStep" : Minimum integration time step [s]; defaults to 1.0E-3 s.

- "MaxTimeStep" : Maximum integration time step [s]; defaults to 300.0 s.

- "AbsTolerance" : Integration absolute tolerance; defaults to 1.0E-14.

- "RelTolerance" : Integration relative tolerance; defaults to 1.0E-12.

-}

-"Stations" : Ground stations for measurements. {

- "Station_Name" : {

-  "Latitude" : Geodetic latitude [rad].

-  "Longitude" : Geodetic longitude [rad].

-  "Altitude" : Height above mean sea level [m].

-  "AzimuthBias" : Optional sensor bias [rad].

-  "ElevationBias" : Optional sensor bias [rad].

-  "RangeBias" : Optional sensor bias [m].

-  "RangeRateBias" : Optional sensor bias [m/s].

-  "RightAscensionBias" : Optional sensor bias [rad].

-  "DeclinationBias" : Optional sensor bias [rad].

-  "PositionBias" : Optional sensor bias [m, m, m].

-  "PositionVelocityBias" : Optional sensor bias [m, m, m, m/s, m/s, m/s].

-  "BiasEstimation" : (UKF only) "Estimate" to estimate, "Consider" to only consider biases, or anything else to do neither.

-  }

- }

-"Maneuvers" : One or more maneuvers to include during simulation or less commonly during orbit determination [
+"cfgManeuvers": One or more maneuvers to include during simulation or less commonly during orbit determination [

  {

-  "TriggerEvent" : "DateTime" to trigger at the specified time instant.
+  "triggerEvent": "DateTime" to trigger at the specified time instant.
                    "LongitudeCrossing" to detect when the given geodetic longitude is crossed.

-  "TriggerParams" : Not required for "DateTime".
+  "triggerParams": Not required for "DateTime".
   		    [geodetic_longitude_radians] for "LongitudeCrossing" detection.

-  "Time" : Time string for maneuver; required only when TriggerEvent is "DateTime".
+  "time": Time string for maneuver; required only when TriggerEvent is "DateTime".

-  "ManeuverType" : One of ["ConstantThrust", "NorthSouthStationing", "EastWestStationing", "SemiMajorAxisChange",
+  "maneuverType": One of ["ConstantThrust", "NorthSouthStationing", "EastWestStationing", "SemiMajorAxisChange",
                    "PerigeeChange", "EccentricityChange", "InclinationChange", "RAANChange", "ArgPerigeeChange",
 		   "StopPropagation"].

-  "ManeuverParams" : [dir_x, dir_y, dir_z, duration_seconds, thrust_Newtons, Isp_seconds] for "ConstantThrust".
+  "maneuverParams": [dir_x, dir_y, dir_z, duration_seconds, thrust_Newtons, Isp_seconds] for "ConstantThrust".
     		     [target_geodetic_latitude, deltav_interval, deltav_count] for "NorthSouthStationing".
                      [target_geodetic_longitude, deltav_interval, deltav_count] for "EastWestStationing".
 		     [target_SMA, deltav_interval, deltav_count] for "SemiMajorAxisChange".